randalkoene/formalizer/tools/dev/fzbuild/README.md

-# fzsetup - Set up a Formalizer environment

-The `fzsetup` utility is the authoritative method to prepare or refresh a Formalizer environment.

-This includes:

-- Creating a `formalizer` database if one does not already exist.
-- Creating a user schema in the database, which defaults to `$USER`.
-- Create the fz-group role, which defaults to `fz-$USER`.
-- Add members to the fz-group role, starting with the user role (defaulting to `$USER`) and the httpd CGI user role (defaulting to `www-data`).
-- Give ownership of the user schema (`$USER`, by default) to the fz-group role.
-- Create fresh (empty) versions of the Formalizer data structure tables.
-- Grant authorizations to tables to specified roles, starting with the user role (defaulting to `$USER`) and the httpd CGI user role (defaulting to `www-data`).
+# fzbuild - Useful shortcuts for frequent build targets

+The `fzbuild` utility is a useful Formalizer code development tool that provides a short-hand command line interface for frequent sequences of build actions for targets in the Formalizer source code tree.

 -----

-This utility is up-to-date to current Formalizer environment standards.
-Conversion from earlier format and protocol standards is done by separate conversion utilities, such as `tools/dil2graph`.
+This utility is up-to-date to current Formalizer source code standards.